Privacy Policy

 - You can export everything we hold about you, or delete your account, at any time, in-app under Profile → Privacy.

-- You are in control.
-Every non-essential data use is off by default and can be toggled independently.
+- Every non-essential data use is off by default and can be toggled independently.

 1. Who we are